Myrmecology/Molecular-Biology-Quiz/README.md

 # 🧬 Molecular Biology Quiz

+TO SEE A VIDEO DEMO OF THIS PROJECT: https://www.youtube.com/watch?v=5nzR-ljMswA

 An interactive, colorful terminal-based quiz application for testing molecular biology knowledge.
 Features 7 comprehensive sections with over 140 questions covering fundamental concepts in molecular biology.

 ## ✨ Features